rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

     # Split configuration into small files: no
     # Root and postmaster mail recipient: write one of your email addresses or leave blank

+Now `update-exim4.conf`.

+Then, `cat /etc/mailname` and make sure the system mail name you just specified is correctly reported here.

 In */etc/exim4/passwd.client*, add you credentials, like:

     :::text